 We derive net income primarily from Jiangxi Jinko and Zhejiang Jinko, our operating subsidiaries in China.
 Under the CIT Law, which became effective on January 1, 2008 and was amended on February 24, 2017 and December 29, 2018, domestic and foreign invested companies in China are generally subject to corporate income tax at the rate of 25%.
 However, according to the CIT Law and the Implementation Rules of the CIT Law, the "two-year exemption" and "three-year half deduction" tax preferential policy was grandfathered, under which a foreign invested enterprise of a production nature scheduled to operate for no less than ten years would be eligible for a corporate income tax exemption of two years followed by a three-year 50% reduction on its applicable corporate income tax rate, in each case beginning with its first year of profitability.
-As a result, Jiangxi Jinko and Zhejiang Jinko were exempted from corporate income tax in 2009 and subject to corporate income tax at the relevent local authorities as "High and New Technology Enterprises" and Xinjiang Jinko sud ediginated as "Enterprise in the encouraged industry" under the CIT Law.
-Jiangxi Jinko, Jiangxi Materials and Zhejiang Jinko were esubject to a preferential tax rate of 15% for 2016, 2017 and 2018.
+As a result, Jiangxi Jinko and Zhejiang Jinko were exempted from corporate income tax in 2009 and subject to corporate income tax at the reduced rate of 12.5% from 2010 to 2012.
+Jiangxi Jinko, Jiangxi Materials and Zhejiang Jinko were designated by the relevant local authorities as "High and New Technology Enterprises" and Xinjiang Jinko was designated as "Enterprise in the encouraged industry" under the CIT Law.
+Jiangxi Jinko, Jiangxi Materials and Zhejiang Jinko were subject to a preferential tax rate of 15% for 2016, 2017 and 2018.
 Zhejiang Jinko enjoyed the preferential tax rate of 15% in 2015, 2016 and 2017.
-In 2018, Zhejiang Jinko successfully renewed this qualification, enjoyed the preferential tax rate of 15% in 2015, 2017 and 2018 and are in the process of obtaining this qualification for 2019, 2020 and 2021.
+In 2018, Zhejiang Jinko successfully renewed this qualification, enjoyed the preferential tax rate of 15% in 2016, 2017 and 2018 and are in the process of obtaining this qualification for 2019, 2020 and 2021.
 Xinjiang Jinko was subject to a preferential tax rate of 15% for 2017 and 2018.
 In 2019, Xinjiang Jinko successfully renewed this qualification for encouraging industries located in the Western Region.
-The certificate authorized by Xinjiang Uygur Autonomous Region State Administration of Taxation entitles Xinjiang Jinko to enjoy the preferential tax rate of 15% in 2018 and 2019.
+The certificate authorized by Xinjiang Uygur Autonomous Region State Administration of Taxation entitles Xinjiang Jinko to enjoy the preferential tax rate of 15% in 2